-We meet on Friday in the computer room from douze heures trente minutes - quatorze heures trente minutes which is 12:30 - 14:30.
+We meet on Friday from douze heures trente minutes - quatorze heures trente minutes which is 12:30 - 14:30.
 We are a class of six people led by our tutor Elisabeth.

 October 2018 is when I started the French class as I wanted to learn something I had never tried before, so this was it (the French language) and I can honestly say that for the first few weeks I would describe it as Double Dutch, I could not get my head around it, but that is why I joined the class, to give my brain something to work at.

 When travelling through France in the summer we called at 'un petit magasin' (a small shop) and when paying for my purchases I understood the amount of money I was being asked for, I was thrilled and handed over the correct amount of money with a smile and gave him my thanks (merci beaucoup).

 Merci Elisabeth for all you patience and hard work last year and here we go again for another year to which I am looking forward to learning more words and pronunciation.
 Margaret Lynch - November 2019